 - 1. Flashlight (and extra batteries) - 2.
-2 Water bottles

-3. Backpack, knapsack or small bag to carry "stuff" around (Camp Kudzu will unfortunately not be providing backpacks this summer!)

-- 4. Music Party Costume!
-This year's theme Camp Kudzu is my Happy Place!
-Dress in 70s, disco. - 5.
-Plain white 100% cotton t-shirt for tie-dye

-6. Plain blue shirt and red shirt, or a plain white shirt you wouldn't mind possibly getting paint on/messy for Color Wars!

-7. Phone charger IF your camper is bringing a cell phone as their CGM receiver.
+2 Water bottles - 3.
+Backpack, knapsack or small bag to carry "stuff" around (Camp Kudzu will unfortunately not be providing backpacks this summer!) - 4.
+Music Party Costume!
+This year's theme "Where the Kudzu GLOWS!"
+Dress in the brightest clothing. - 5.
+Plain white 100% cotton t-shirt for tie-dye - 6.
+Plain blue shirt, red shirt, or clothing you wouldn't mind possibly getting paint on/messy for Color Wars! - 7.
+Phone charger IF your camper is bringing a cell phone as their CGM receiver.